Frequently Asked Questions

 - Although physically uncomfortable, opioid withdrawal is not life threatening.

-- Actual withdrawal is fairly mild, but feelings of extreme distress are common
+- Actual withdrawal is fairly mild, but feelings of extreme distress and discomfort are common.

-- Complaints of depression, increased appetite, abdominal cramping, diarrhea and headache
+- Complaints of depression, increased appetite, abdominal cramping, diarrhea, and headache can be part of the process.

 - Withdrawal from benzodiazepines is often a long and uncomfortable process.